 The BGE working group has committed to the following 3 goals as a focus:

-Barista Camp has an action-packed program of SCA education and social activities, focusing on encouraging varied dialogue and sparking discussion on sustainability which will be at the heart of our events throughout the year.
+Barista Camp is program geared towards baristas and cafe managers that provides education and social activities, focusing on encouraging varied dialogue and sparking discussion on sustainability.
 Got ideas for topics and speakers?
 Get in touch.

 Behind BGE is a group of enthusiastic volunteers, working towards achieving BGE's goals and objectives.
 These are the current working group members.